zhangyihome/code-push-cli/TROUBLESHOOTING.md

 - Are you being rolled back?
 - Are you releasing android on an iOS deployment or vice versa?
 - Does your app version not match?

+### My images are not showing up!

+Is this happening before or after CodePush update is applied?

+If before, try removing the line which consults CodePush for the bundle location, and see if it still repros.
+If after, which release command are you using?
+Try using release-react.
+If using release command, check folder first.
+Else file issue.

 ### [CodePush] Update is invalid - A JS bundle file named "main.jsbundle" could not be found within the downloaded contents.